 - 4 tablespoons milk, full cream or light milk

-- 1 teaspoon baking powder, also known as baking soda
+- 1 teaspoon baking powder, not baking soda (bi-carb), as it doesn't provide the same rise.

 - 2 eggs, room temperature